ameyaparab1996/portfolio/index.md

 </div>
 <br>
 <p style="clear: both">Research Assistant</p>
-- Engineered a robust database system in **Big Query** by performing preprocessing and transformation on extensive raw data of over **46,000 patients**, facilitating seamless querying to uncover patterns and trends enabling prediction of over **5 types of patient outcomes**.
+-	Engineered a robust database system in **Big Query** and **PostgreSQL** by performing preprocessing and transformation on extensive raw data of over **46,000 patients**, facilitating seamless querying to uncover patterns and trends enabling prediction of over **5 types of patient outcomes**.
-- Designed a comprehensive **Data Model** for various data types and formats, including **Parque**, facilitating efficient collaboration among Developers, Researchers and Data Scientists to **increase productivity by 20%**.
+-	Designed a comprehensive **Data Model** for various data types and formats, including **CSV**, **Parquet** & **Avro**, and performed the responsibilities of a **DBA** for access and privilege management facilitating efficient collaboration among Developers, Researchers and Data Scientists to **increase productivity by 30%**.
+-	Designed an automated **Data Pipeline** to streamline time series data retrieval and integration process with **Big Query**, **Google Cloud Storage** & **PostgreSQL** involving up-sampling and interpolation techniques to smoothen the time interval and **reduce the missing values by 30%**.
+-	Spearheaded the development of a robust **Time Series** machine learning model using **RNN** for predicting critical clinical variables, enhancing the researcher's ability to anticipate **3 types of patient outcomes**.
+-	Collaborated with clinicians & researchers to review **9 scholarly articles** and gather domain knowledge for refinement of the model's performance.
-- Incorporated **6 visual representations** to effectively present the extracted meaningful features and facilitate the **analysis of 65,000 ICU stays**.
+-	Incorporated **16 visual representations** to effectively present the extracted meaningful features and facilitate the analysis of **65,000 ICU stays**.

 <br>